Kahler-Einstein metrics, canonical random point processes and birational geometry: Introduction

 \section{Introduction}

-Kähler-Einstein metrics, i.e. Kähler metrics with constant Ricci curvature, play a a key role in the study of complex algebraic varieties.
-When such a variety $X$ admits a (say negatively curved) Kähler-Einstein metric it is unique, i.e. canonically attached to $X$ and can thus be used to probe the space $X$ using differential-geometric tools (e.g. as in Yau's proof of the Miyaoka-Yau Chern number inequalities).
+Kähler-Einstein metrics, i.e. Kähler metrics with constant Ricci curvature, play a prominent role in the study of complex algebraic varieties.
+When such a variety $X$ admits a Kähler-Einstein metric it is essentially unique, i.e. canonically attached to $X$ and can thus be used to probe the space $X$ using differential-geometric tools (e.g. as in Yau's proof of the Miyaoka-Yau Chern number inequalities).
 Singular versions of Kähler-Einstein are also naturally linked to Mori's Minimal Model Program (MMP) for complex algebraic varieties, notably through the Kähler-Ricci flow \cite{s-t,s-t0,ts}.
 In the case when the variety $X$ is defined over the integers, i.e. $X$ is cut out by polynomials with integer coefficients, it is also expected that Kähler-Einstein metrics carry arithmetic information (even if there are very few direct results in this direction).
-For example, the role of Kähler-Einstein metrics in arithmetic (Arakelov) geometry was speculated on by Manin \cite{man}, as playing the role of minimal models over the prime/place at infinity (compare Remark \ref{rem:manin} in the present paper).
-These metrics also make their appearance in Kudla's program and the Maillot-Rössler's conjectures concerning the relation between special values of derivatives of L-functions and arithmetic intersection numbers (see \cite{b-b-k,ber-mont} and references therein).
+For example, the role of Kähler-Einstein metrics in arithmetic (Arakelov) geometry was speculated on by Manin \cite{man}, as playing the role of minimal models over the prime/place at infinity.